 Naloxone is now available at most major U.S. pharmacies without a prescription.
 If you or anyone in your family takes opioid medications, you should strongly consider having naloxone on hand for an emergency situation.
 Overdoses can occur by accident or intentionally.

 Patients and family members or caregivers, once they get their naloxone product, should read the FDA-approved patient labeling before an emergency occurs.
 In those that elect to carry the devices or store these medications in their home, learning how to use them ahead of time can save important time.

 Naloxone comes in different forms and can be given either as an injection or a nasal spray.
-Some forms of naloxone are more user-friendly and can be given by the lay public, family members, caregivers or friends until emergency medical help arrives.
-These agents include naloxone nasal sprays (brand name example: Narcan Nasal) and an auto-injector (brand name example: Evzio).
+Some forms of naloxone, such as Narcan Nasal, are more user-friendly and can be given by the lay public, family members, caregivers or friends until emergency medical help arrives.

 How much does naloxone cost?